Preventive Dentist Brisbane | Maintain Your Dental Health

 For example, those who show early signs of gum disease will find it valuable to see their dentist at shorter intervals than 6 months.
 This will ensure that any calculus can be professionally cleaned, and the development and progression of your gum disease can be regularly assessed.

-Many dental issues, such as decay, or gum disease, may occur in places that are hard to see with the naked eye, such as below the gumline, or under a filling.
+Many dental issues, such as decay, or gum disease, may occur in places that are hard to see with the naked eye, such as below the gum line, or under a filling.

 For these reasons, a dental radiograph (X-ray) is taken every 12 to 24 months, and this ensures that your oral health can be thoroughly assessed by your dentist.

-“If someone presents themselves with toothache, we will often take a dental X-ray to ensure that we can diagnose where the pain is coming from.
+“When someone presents themselves with a toothache, we will often take a dental X-ray to ensure that we can diagnose where the pain is coming from.
 This is incredibly important, as a large proportion of the tooth lies under the gumline, and an X-ray allows us to get a clearer picture of the source of the pain,” says Dr David Tuffley.

 Yes, and these dental cleans are often performed by your dentist at your normal dental check-ups.
-However, if your teeth require a deeper clean, then your dentist may recommend that a separate appointment be made with a dental hygienist.
+However, if your teeth require a deeper clean, then your dentist may recommend that a separate appointment is made with a dental hygienist.